JacobWashburn-USDA/MatchPlant/README.md

 The dataset contains:
 - UAV images: UAV-captured plant images
 - Annotation file: COCO format bounding boxes
-- Pre-trained model: Faster R-CNN model [To use transfet learning module]
+- Pre-trained model: Faster R-CNN model [To use "transfer learning" module]

-For detailed usage instructions, start with  `Data tiling and splitting` branch README.
+After downloading the dataset (UAV images and Annotation file), please start with the `Data tiling and splitting` to use our pipeline.

 ## Citation